 While these gins have just started to make their way into the American marketplace, you can expect to see them gain momentum in 2018.
 Here are some suitors that may send your heart aflutter.

-Nikka Coffey Gin will lead the pack, as Nikka made the gins widely available in the fall of 2017, before the others could gain much of a foothold.
+Nikka Coffey Gin was the first out of the gate, as Nikka made the gins widely available in the fall of 2017, before the others could gain much of a foothold.
 Of the three Japanese gins profiled here, this was also deemed the favorite.
 It’s lightly sweet up front, before blazing with citrusy zing.
 That citrus includes yuzu, as well as amanatsu (similar to Meyer lemon), kabosu (think of an orange-lemon hybrid) and shequasar (likened to a Mandarin or Valencia orange).
 It seems ideal to mix into martinis, since the botanicals provide a head start on that lemon twist.
 Nikka has also debuted a new vodka line, as well.

-The Kyoto Distillery Ki No Bi Kyoto Dry Gin is made by one of Japan’s smaller producers, currently distributed by Tokiwa Imports.
+The Kyoto Distillery Ki No Bi Kyoto Dry Gin is made by one of Japan’s smaller producers, currently distributed by Tokiwa Imports and the most challenging (but not impossible) for U.S. consumers to obtain.
 This markedly delicate gin starts with a rice-based spirit that’s soft on the palate and opens with bracing juniper and fennel seed aromas.
 The palate offers pleasing hints of pink peppercorn and rosewater, and finishes with a gingery tingle and an herbaceous/floral note attributed to shiso and bamboo leaf.

-While Japanese gins can be challenging to find, expect to see these names more frequently on cocktail menus and shelves in the new year.
+As Japanese gins become more available in the U.S., expect to see these names more frequently on cocktail menus and shelves.
 That’s a good thing, because while I still feel wistful for Japanese whisky, I’m ready to fall in love again.